JavierGalindo91/Personal-Fitness-Project/README.md

 # Personal Fitness Project
 A chance to better my health by introducing good habits.

-At age 33 I decided to invest more time to improving my overall fitness.
+I decided to invest more time to improving my overall fitness.
 I have not been able to keep a consistent diet and exercise/resting schedule despite being an athlete growing up.

 ### **The purpose of this project is take an analytical approach to my fitness in order to achieve my goal of reaching 190lbs.**